bluedata-katacoda/katacoda-scenarios/Spark_upgrade_scenarios/step6.md

 <br>
 For your reference, we have already created a ready Dockerfile in the ~/test directory.
 We will copy that file into the centos folder using the following command:<br>

-Delete the old docker file to save space on the device by executing this command
+Delete the old Dockerfile by executing the below command:
 <br>`rm -rf ~/Source/Spark/image/centos/Dockerfile`{{execute}}
 <br>

-copy that file into the centos folder using the following command:
+copy the new Dockerfile into the centos folder using the following command:
 <br>`cp ~/test/Dockerfile ~/Source/Spark/image/centos/`{{execute}}

 To view the contents of the Dockerfile, you can use vi, vim, or cat out the contents.
 To view the contents in the terminal console, execute the following command:<br>
 `cat ~/Source/Spark/image/centos/Dockerfile`{{execute}}

 You will now see many commands populate your terminal.
 These are the commands you would use if you were to install your application manually on a host.
-<br>The first line of the Dockerfile determines what is the “base” image you will be using to install your application on.
+<br>The first line of the Dockerfile determines what is the “base” image you will be using to install your application on. <br>
 <br>Blue Data provides their own base image, which you can use by simply putting the following command at the top of your Dockerfile:
 <br><b>FROM bluedata/centos7:latest</b>
 <br>